ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

   ~> **NOTE:**
   The subnets must be in the same `VPC`.
 The load balancer's `availability` will depend on the availability of the `zones` the specified subnets reside in.
 The load balancer must be in the `application` family for `updating subnets`.
 Load balancers in the `network` family allow only `one subnet` to be specified.

+- `private_ips` - (Optional, List of String) The reserved IP IDs to assign as private IP addresses to this load balancer.
+Only applicable when `address_mode` is `static`.
+- `public_ips` - (Optional, List of String) The floating IP IDs to assign as public IP addresses to this load balancer.
+Only applicable when `address_mode` is `static`.
 - `tags` (Optional, Array of Strings) A list of tags that you want to add to your load balancer.
 Tags can help you find the load balancer more easily later.
 - `type` - (Optional, Forces new resource, String) The type of the load balancer.
 Default value is `public`.
 Supported values are `public`, `private` and `private_path`.